IBM-Cloud/docs/security/index.md

 # Bluemix security
-*Last Updated: 8/3/2015*
+*Last Updated: 9/7/2015*

 Designed with secure engineering practices, the IBM® Bluemix™ platform has layered security controls across network and infrastructure.
 IBM Bluemix also provides a suite of security services that can be used by application developers to secure their mobile and web apps.
 These elements combine to make IBM Bluemix a platform with clear choices for secure application development.

 Bluemix ensures security readiness by adhering to security policies that are driven by best practices in IBM for systems, networking, and secure engineering.
 These policies include practices such as source code scanning, dynamic scanning, threat modeling, and penetration testing.
 Bluemix follows the IBM Product Security Incident Response Team (PSIRT) process for security incident management.
-See the IBM Security Vulnerability Management (PSIRT) site for details.
+See the [IBM Security Vulnerability Management (PSIRT)](http://www-03.ibm.com/security/secure-engineering/process.html) site for details.

 Bluemix uses IBM SoftLayer Infrastructure-as-a-Service (IaaS) cloud services and takes full advantage of its security architecture.
 SoftLayer IaaS provides multiple, overlapping tiers of protection for your applications and data.
 In addition, Bluemix adds security capabilities at the Platform as a Service layer in different categories: platform, data, and application.